 Helping Kids Choose School Electives in Macomb County

 Macomb County kids have tons of options when it comes to school electives.
-How can they choose the right one for them?
-A local expert offers tips.
+A local expert offers tips to help them choose.

 Math, science, reading, social studies and other core school subjects are incredibly important for kids to study, but electives give them a chance to expand their horizons and embrace activities that they truly enjoy.
 This is why it’s so important for students to pick electives that really resonate with them.

-“Electives provide students a chance to learn and be inspired by a wide variety of topics beyond traditional academic coursework,” says Joyce Arbaugh, Administrator at Macomb Intermediate School District.
+“Electives provide students a chance to learn and be inspired by a wide variety of topics beyond traditional academic coursework,” says Joyce Arbaugh, Secondary Schools Administrator for the Macomb Intermediate School District.
 “Students can choose from a variety of classes.
 Course offerings include career and technical education courses, physical education and health, visual, performing and applied arts and world languages.”

 In addition to these options, students in Macomb County may also take core academic courses as electives once their graduation requirements are fulfilled.